-https://www.southcentre.int/covid-19-compulsory-licenses-table-february-2021/ Scope of Compulsory License and Government Use of Patented Medicines in the Context of the COVID-19 Pandemic (March 2021) To meet public health needs, such as in the current COVID-19 emergency, governments can use compulsory licenses and government use as a tool for procurement and import of patented medicines.
-The South Centre offers a guide for the issuance of compulsory licenses and government use, see here, aqui en español.
+Scope of Compulsory License and Government Use of Patented Medicines in the Context of the COVID-19 Pandemic (March 2021) To meet public health needs, such as in the current COVID-19 emergency, governments can use compulsory licenses and government use as a tool for procurement and import of patented medicines.
+These mechanisms are provided for in most laws worldwide.
+The WTO TRIPS Agreement, as reaffirmed by the Doha Declaration on TRIPS and Public Health, recognises the right of WTO members to grant compulsory licenses and their freedom to determine the grounds upon which such licenses may be granted (read our Call for Action on Intellectual Property and Trade Measures to Address the Covid-19 Crisis here).
+The South Centre offers a guide for the issuance of compulsory licenses and government use, see here, aquí en español.
 This table provides information of instances of their use.